-LRCT has completed fundraising for our current land acquisition projects, but we are currently working on numerous new land conservation opportunities, including efforts to conserve summits and ridgelines, shorelines and wetlands, wildlife habitat, and recreational trails throughout the Lakes Region.
+LRCT is working on numerous new land conservation opportunities, including efforts to conserve summits and ridgelines, shorelines and wetlands, wildlife habitat, and recreational trails throughout the Lakes Region.
 These include projects in the Winnipesaukee, Squam, Newfound, Bearcamp, and Pemigewasset watersheds and the Ossipee Mountains.

 Current Stewardship Projects